menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ramer has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ramer has few renters and college students.
 But the biggest reason it is quieter in Ramer than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ramer may be for you.

-Ramer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ramer doesn't have a public transportation system that people use for their commute.

 Demographics

-In terms of college education, Ramer is nearly on par with the US average for all cities of 21.84%: 20.23% of adults 25 and older in Ramer have a bachelor's degree or advanced degree.
+The education level of Ramer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.23% of adults 25 and older in Ramer have a college degree.

 The per capita income in Ramer in 2022 was $29,308, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,232 for a family of four.
 However, Ramer contains both very wealthy and poor people as well.